Revised June 2021, June 2018, October 2012

 - Emergency medicine residency programs provide the best and only method of training future emergency physicians.

-- Emergency medicine residency programs must have an adequate, predictable, and stable source of funds to ensure an ample supply of residency trained emergency medicine specialists.
-Emergency medicine programs need to increase the number of GME-funded residency positions in response to workforce demands and the current shortage of physicians appropriately trained and certified in emergency medicine.
+- Emergency medicine residency programs must have adequate, predictable, and stable sources of funding to ensure appropriate training of residency trained emergency medicine specialists.

 - Emergency medicine residency programs train physicians to evaluate and respond to individual patient crises and major manmade and natural disasters on a 24-hour basis.
 All payers and the public directly or indirectly benefit from this service.